MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/generate-3mf.md

 ---
-Description: Describes the structure of the 3D Manufacturing Format file type and how it can be created and manipulated with the Windows.Graphics.Printing3D API.
+description: Describes the structure of the 3D Manufacturing Format file type and how it can be created and manipulated with the Windows.Graphics.Printing3D API.
 MS-HAID: dev\_devices\_sensors.generate\_3mf
 MSHAttr: PreferredLib:/library/windows/apps
 Search.Product: eADQiWindows 10XVcnh